Comparing group differences for examining treatment effectiveness is a common

 because the conclusion is nothing more than rejecting or failing to reject the

 APA Task Force on Statistical Inference (Wilkinson, 1996) endorsed the use of confidence intervals (CI)

-at the group differences by means and variability.
+at the group differences by sample means, sample size, variability, and the estimated population means.
 As the sample size

 increases, the variability decreases, and the CI gets narrower.
 Why should we

 judge the quality of a CI by its narrowness?
 Take this scenario as a metaphor: